Object permanence: In animals

 Experiments in non-human primates suggest that monkeys can track the displacement of invisible targets, that invisible displacement is represented in the prefrontal cortex, and that development of the frontal cortex is linked to the acquisition of object permanence.
 Various evidence from human infants is consistent with this.
 For example, formation of synapses in the frontal cortex peaks during human infancy, and recent experiments using near infrared spectroscopy to gather neuroimaging data from infants suggests that activity in the frontal cortex is associated with successful completion of object permanence tasks.

 However, many other types of animals have been shown to have the ability for object permanence.
 These include dogs, cats, and a few species of birds such as the carrion crow, Eurasian jays and food-storing magpies.
 Dogs are able to reach a level of object permanence that allows them to find food after it has been hidden beneath one of two cups and rotated 90°.
 Similarly, cats are able to understand object permanence but not to the same extent that dogs can.
 Cats fail to understand that if they see something go into an apparatus in one direction that it will still be there if the cat tries to enter from another direction.
 However, while cats did not seem to be quite as good at this "invisible displacement test" as dogs are, it is hard to say whether their poorer performance is a true reflection of their abilities or just due to the way in which they have been tested.
 A longitudinal study found that carrion crows' ability developed gradually, albeit with slight changes in the order of mastery compared to human infants.
 There was only one task, task 15, that the crows were not able to master.
 The crows showed perseverative searches at a previously rewarded location (the so-called "A-not-B error").
 They mastered visible rotational displacements consistently, but failed at more complex invisible rotational displacements.
 Another study tested the comparison of how long it took food-storing magpies to develop the object permanence necessary for them to be able to live independently.
 The research suggests that these magpies followed a very similar pattern as human infants while they were developing.

+Among invertebrates, cuttlefish have been shown to possess object permanence.